luk3thomas/cgol/README.md

 ### [Rules](http://www.bitstorm.org/gameoflife/)

-Each cell has 8 neighboors
+Each cell has 8 neighbors

     +-----------+
     |   |   |   |